-If you contact us, please include 1) your name, 2) an email address, 3) where you were detained, 4) whether you were formally charged with an offence (“breach of the peace” is not an offence), and 5) whether the police took down your name.
+If you contact us, please include 1) your name, 2) an email address, 3) the location where you were detained, 4) whether you were formally charged with an offence (“breach of the peace” is not an offence), and 5) whether the police took down your name.
 It would also be helpful if you include a description of what happened to you and/or copies of your best g20-related photos and video, but that is optional.
 We may make more specific requests for information in the future.

 It may take us some time to respond to emails from class members.
 To help manage the high number of emails we have received, we will try to post answers to common questions on this website instead of sending many individual emails answering the same questions.
 We will provide more information to potential class members, but it may be some time before we do so while the initial stages in the lawsuit are dealt with.
 Please check back to this website periodically for updates.

 By sending us your information you are not committing yourself to be part of this class action (i.e. you can choose to “opt-out” of the class action, however to do this you must complete and deliver the opt-out form by November 1, 2017 as directed in the Notice of Certification) and you are not directly “retaining” us (i.e. we do not become your personal lawyers).

 We can be contacted by potential class members at: